Select Page

 Despite its similarity to the original Israeli design, the SADF featured several notable changes.
 Among these was a lengthened and reinforced butt to counter the battlefield abuses encountered in “bush country”.
 The sights were also reinforced (as was the bipod) and the gas system improved.
 The original butt construction was of aluminum and nylon while later models instituted a glass-nylon process after some operational service was had.
 The original magazines were of metal and this was later changed to a lighter glass-fiber nylon design within time.

-MORE TMD-44 Landmine
+MORE PROM-1 Landmine

 The R4 Assault Rifle went on to see considerable combat service in various localized and regional conflicts.
 The type saw service in the South African Border War (1966-1989) and the Namibian War of Independence (1966-1988) as well as the Rwandan Civil War (1990-1993).
 The type was also used in Haiti by national police forces.
 Operators have gone on to include South Africa, Haiti, Rwanda and Serbia in all.